-Figure 16: Image run ports
+Figure 16: Image Run Ports

-&lt;sup>2https:\hub.docker.com
+2https:\hub.docker.com

 Lines 3-10 are about volumes.
 When the argument of the parameter -v begin with slash then its Host Path Volume Type, otherwise it is Named Volume.
 When selecting one of those options in Volume Type section of Run Image section, some fields grays up to indicate how the field should be filled in.
-On how to create Named Volume consult the section 3.3.3.
+On how to create Named Volume consult the section 2.3.3.
 When all Volumes needed for netdata image are done, the Docker Volumes section should look like this: